 - Preheat the oven to 180°C (356°F) and butter a hollow or extended cake mold.

-- In a large bowl, add the peeled bananas and grated pumpkin or sweet potato, mix with your hands while adding butter or lard.
+- In a large bowl, add the peeled bananas and grated pumpkin, mix with your hands while adding butter or lard.
 Knead until everything is integrated and a homogeneous mixture is obtained.

-- Add the sifted flour, sugar, shredded coconut, powdered milk, and coconut essence, kneading with your hands until you obtain an integrated mixture with a uniform texture.
+- Add the sifted flour, sugar, shredded coconut, powdered milk, and coconut essence, kneading with your hands until you obtain a mixture with a uniform texture.

 - Distribute the mixture in the previously buttered mold, leveling the surface with your fingers.